turingschool/career-development-curriculum-site/module_three/week_3_application_process_session.md

 * What can we do together?
 * It’s not about what you can *get* from them; it’s about what you can *give* to them

+#### But, how do I format the cover letter?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/lW0JbWwrj_0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+##### First paragraph: The hook

+* Show why you’re interested in the position
+* Mention how you found out about the opening
+* State the position you’re applying
+* Use the title from the job listing

+##### Middle paragraph: Why you?
+Why this company?

+* Connect your accomplishments, skills and knowledge to the position and company
+* Demonstrate the soft skills the role requires by using examples from your experience
+* Tie the company to your experiences

+##### Final paragraph: Now, bring the company + you together

+* Summarize what you would bring to the position and suggest next steps by requesting a meeting or a call (be specific)
+* Thank them for reading your materials
+* Ask for the interview

 ### Do's and Don'ts on Cover Letters